-Race A list of categories used in the census is here The strategy seeks to improve the circumstances of each individual carer and enables them to meet their own individual outcomes.
-However, where there are language or culture barriers, this may indirectly mean that these people are negatively impacted due to lack of understanding (of published information etc.).
+Race A list of categories used in the census is here.
+The strategy seeks to improve the circumstances of each individual carer and enables them to meet their own However, where there are language or culture barriers, this may indirectly mean that these people are negatively individual outcomes. impacted due to lack of understanding (of published information etc).
 Additionally, for example, carers from the gypsy/traveler community can find it difficult to access services or support and prefer dedicated workers who can develop a relationship with their community and provide information/support to them.
-Would work with existing organisations e.g. PKAVS and MECOPP who provide Ethnic Minority Support work.
-Work is also done by Social Prescribers and Perthshire Welfare Society to raise awareness and support BME Welfare Society to raise
+Would work with existing organisations eg PKAVS and MECOPP.
+An Ethnic Minority Support Worker is also funded as a frontline interface and support.
+Practice is non-discriminatory and policies would support this throughout any commissioned services.

-Religion / Belief A list of categories used in the census is here The strategy seeks to improve the circumstances of each individual carer and enables them to meet their own individual outcomes.
+Religion / Belief A list of categories used in the census is here.
+The strategy seeks to improve the circumstances of each individual carer and enables them to meet their own individual outcomes.
 However, where there are language or culture barriers, this may indirectly mean that these people are negatively impacted (due to difference in cultures which may prevent them from accessing support or certain types of support).
-Would work with existing organisations e.g. PKAVS and MECOPP who provide Ethnic Minority Support work.
-Work is also done by Social Prescribers and Perthshire Welfare Society to raise awareness and support BME carers.
-Practice is non- discriminatory and policies would support this throughout any commissioned services.
+Would work with existing organisations eg PKAVS and MECOPP.
+An Ethnic Minority Support Worker is also funded as a frontline interface and support.
+Practice is non-discriminatory and policies would support this throughout any commissioned services.
 Sex Female The strategy seeks to improve the circumstances of each individual carer and enables them to meet their own individual outcomes.
-Some forms of support may appeal more to the other sex or there may not be a female equivalent, e.g. mens shed, certain leisure activities.
+Some forms of support may appeal more to the other sex or there may not be a female equivalent, eg mens shed, certain leisure activities.
 Male The strategy seeks to improve the circumstances of each individual carer and enables them to meet their own individual outcomes.
-Some forms of support may appeal more to the other sex, e.g. carer cafes, therapies, which may indirectly but negatively exclude male carers.
+Some forms of support may appeal more to the other sex, eg carer cafes, therapies, which may indirectly but negatively exclude male carers.
 Other Gender Identity The strategy seeks to improve the circumstances of each individual carer and enables them to meet their own individual outcomes.
 Some forms of support may appeal more to the other sex, which may indirectly but negatively exclude these carers.

 Sexual Orientation Lesbian The strategy seeks to improve the circumstances of each individual carer and enables them to meet their own individual outcomes.
 There may be feelings of societal stigma which may prevent some carers from accessing services.
 Otherwise, the strategy does not discriminate or promote one 'type' of carer over another.
 Gay The strategy seeks to improve the circumstances of each individual carer and enables them to meet their own individual outcomes.
 There may be feelings of societal stigma which may prevent some carers from accessing services.
 Otherwise, the strategy does not discriminate or promote one 'type' of carer over another.
 Bisexual The strategy seeks to improve the circumstances of each individual carer and enables them to meet their own individual outcomes.
 There may be feelings of societal stigma which may prevent some carers from accessing services.
 Otherwise, the strategy does not discriminate or promote one 'type' of carer over another.
-Socio- economic(fairness) Options detailed in Appendix 2 The strategy seeks to improve the circumstances of each individual carer and enables them to meet their own individual outcomes and would consider the needs of those affected particularly by socio-economic disadvantage e.g. rurality, low income, substance misuse.
+Socio-economic (fairness) Options detailed in Appendix 2.
+The strategy seeks to improve the circumstances of each individual carer and enables them to meet their own individual outcomes and would consider the needs of those affected particularly by socio-economic disadvantage eg rurality, low income, substance misuse.